 Earlier this year, Kiplinger ranked the 10 best states for retirement in 2016 based on “quantifiable factors that are important to many retirees.”
-Utah came in second place, just behind South Dakota and right in front of Georgia.
+Utah came in second place on this retiree-friendly list, just behind South Dakota and right in front of Georgia.
 While most of us can agree Utah is a great place to live for a variety of reasons, here are some reasons Kiplinger gives for Utah’s high ranking on the list.

 Kiplinger’s rankings focused on the following three key factors while ranking all 50 states:

 - Affordability – low taxes and health care costs for retirees.

 - Health – both economic health of the state and the overall health of the population.

 - Prosperousness of the age 65+ population.

 Utah’s low cost of living (8 percent below the national average) helps offset a particularly unfriendly tax law – the taxation of Social Security benefits.
 Health care costs in Utah for a retired couple are well below the national average.

 Kiplinger noted Utah’s many outdoor recreation options as a great way to stay active in retirement.
 According to the United Health Foundation, Utah ranks fifth in the nation for the overall health of its 65+ population.